gconstantef/gconstantef.github.io/content/research.md

       title: 'Research'
       subtitle: ''
       text: |
-        My research develops **models, theory, and algorithms** for the **reliable, economical, and resilient operation and planning of large-scale energy systems**.
-The work lies at the intersection of **power systems, mathematical optimization, and machine learning**, with an emphasis on approaches that remain grounded in **physical and operational realities**.
+        My research develops models, theory, and algorithms for reliable and economical decision-making in large-scale systems.
+The work lies at the intersection of mathematical optimization, machine learning, and control, with an emphasis on methods that remain grounded in constraints, uncertainty, and operational structure.
+While energy and power systems are a central application domain, the methods extend to a broader class of networked and constrained decision problems.
         Below are two main research directions.
-I am currently building dedicated project pages for selected topics and will add figures and short summaries here soon.
+I am currently building dedicated project pages for selected topics.
     design:
       columns: '1'